BZoennchen/supercollider-book/_sources/chapters/supercollider/ecosystem.md

 If we are only interested in using existing synths and samples, we can do so without relying on [SuperCollider (SC)](https://supercollider.github.io/).
 Furthermore, there are many more projects that use their own audio server, i.e., do not rely on SuperCollider:

++ [Strudel](https://strudel.cc): an official port of the Tidal Cycles pattern language to JavaScript.
+While Strudel also has a way of communicating with [Superdirt](https://github.com/musikinformatik/SuperDirt), it aims to provide a standalone live coding environment that runs entirely in the browser (no SuperCollider required).
 + [ChucK](https://chuck.cs.princeton.edu/): strongly-timed, concurrent, and on-the-fly music programming language
 + [Gibber](https://github.com/gibber-cc/gibber): live coding environment for the web browser
 + [Gwion](https://github.com/Gwion/Gwion): a programming language designed for making music and sound inspired by [ChucK](https://chuck.cs.princeton.edu/) but also has a REPL mode you can use for live-coding